 Of course, not everyone will feel the need to protect Node.js apps, but there are scenarios where it makes sense.
 I’d like to mention two:

 - You are delivering your Node.js code to others – perhaps you custom develop applications for other companies.
 Naturally, you probably have invested in a common codebase for every customer you have to speed up the development and offer competitive prices.
 With time that common codebase will have a lot of time and money invested in.
 In that case, you may consider protecting your sources to reduce the risk of this code leaking out.
-Leaked code may fall in the hands of competitors, which may inspect your code to learn about your code, and perhaps some business details.
-Or it may encourage new competitors to open up a store in the other side of the street, without the initial investment i.e. developing your codebase.
+Leaked code may fall into the hands of competitors, which may inspect your code to learn about your code, and perhaps some business details.
+Or it may encourage new competitors to open up a store on the other side of the street, without the initial investment i.e. developing your codebase.
 Neither they’ll want to build upon it.
 Most developers will react badly when they need to do something on top of a bad developer’s work.
 Imagine building on top of heavily obfuscated code.
 Existing or new competitors, protecting your code might be able to avoid you getting into IP legal disputes.
 Protecting your codebase will also discourage your clients from hacking your code.
 Be it to unlock features, or simply to pirate it, you’ll want to stop them from violating your license agreement.

 - You deploy Node.js apps to the Cloud / shared hosting – the cloud has done immensely for the Web.
 You can deploy your Web Apps to a virtual server and not spend a minute worrying about server outages.
 However, we all felt a bit nervous about putting our code in a server you don’t know who has access to it, and how firmly the security policies are being followed.
 By protecting your sources, you’ll get an extra layer of security in case your code ends up being accessed by others.